4g3nt47/JMailer/README.md

 # JMailer
 JMailer is a simple library for sending emails over SMTP.
-It uses the Java mail library, and has features support for email attachments.
+It uses the Java mail library, and features support for email attachments.

 ## Build.
 * `$ git clone https://github.com/UmarAbdul01/JMailer.git`